qiaoyiliu/ist719-info-viz/README.md

 # ist719-info-viz
-IST719 is a Master-level i visualization course.
+IST719 is a Master-level information visualization course.
 This course is mainly taught in R and Adobe Illustrator.